 DONNELLY: John Donnelly, landowner and carpenter, early Burlingame pioneer.
 Friend of landscaper John McLaren.
 Owner of what was likely the first home in Burlingame (1876) that was demolished in 1964, for a parking structure.
 His children had homes in the same vicinity.
 Donnelly as a real street, only existed after homes were moved off of Burlingame Avenue in the late teens, to make room for businesses.
-Prior to that time, it appears that the road we now call Donnelly, was a private, service road to John Donnelly’s original home.
+Prior to that time, it appears that the road we now call Donnelly, might have been a private, service road.

 DRAKE AVENUE: (Burlingame) assumed to have been named after explorer Sir Francis Drake.